-- The DPO approves new cloud systems, what may or may not be stored in them and by whom. - Regular training ensures all staff understand sharing functionality and this is audited to ensure that pupil data is not shared by mistake.
+- Regular training ensures all staff understand sharing functionality and this is audited to ensure that pupil data is not shared by mistake.
 Open access or widely shared folders are clearly marked as such - Pupils and staff are only given access and/or sharing rights when they can demonstrate an understanding of what data may be stored and how it can be seen - Pupil images/videos are only made public with parental permission - Only school-approved platforms are used by students or staff to store pupil work - All stakeholders understand the difference between consumer and education products (e.g. a private Gmail account or Google Drive and those belonging to a managed educational domain)